 But couples who “survive” parenthood are likely to remain strong through the years.
 Couples with kids are not happier than those without (some even say they’re less happy).
 But parents who are able to weather the storm enjoy a strong relationship once their kids have left the home.
 They tend to be happier than childless couples in their older age.

 Marriages aren’t the only relationships parenthood challenges once we become moms.
 We might lose ties with our friends, as well.
 Where we once enjoyed a busy social life, we now feel isolated.
 That can be physically (from caring for kids) or emotionally (you have less in common now).
 Having a social life as a mom can be difficult.

 Even having friends with kids of their own doesn’t guarantee the same social life as before.
 You might get lazy about scheduling that play date, or making the trip across town to visit one another.
 My husband and I both have friends with children that we still don’t get together with often.

-This reason shouldn’t surprise considering the name of this blog.
 Me and sleep deprivation don’t go together.
 I learned that all too well those first few months after becoming a mom.

 You can’t prepare for the sleep deprivation of parenthood.
 You suffer from chronic fatigue while still taking care of a baby.

-With lack of sleep, we’re hard-pressed to find the slivers of joy in every day life.
+With lack of sleep, we’re hard-pressed to find the slivers of joy in everyday life.
 We bicker with our partners.
 We make poor choices.
 We’re not exactly sharp.